 There’s still a way to (mostly) do this with Dropbox.
 Chronicle still has the ability to store your database anywhere.
 So, the process to share with a spouse with Dropbox now is as follows:

 - On your partner’s Mac, go to Chronicle’s Preferences, and select the “Advanced” tab.
-Click “Open a Different Database,” and again select your Dropbox folder.
+Click “Open a Different Database,” and again select the same Chronicle folder.
 Do not try to select the “Chronicle.chdata” file itself.

 Following that, you will be sharing the same data.

 Here’s the catch: this only works on Mac.
 However, you can each still sync with your own iCloud accounts to your own iOS devices.
-Once the Mac version is updated on one Mac, the updates will be pushed to iPhone and iPad.
+Once the Mac version is updated on one Mac, the updates will be pushed to iPhone and iPad when you click the sync button.

 While it’s not perfect, it’s a solution while we explore new things like iCloud data sharing for more advanced options for sharing.